History

 Susan Kochinskas stepped down as board president in June 2017 and continued in an advisory position through the transition.
 Nancy Olson, after thoughtfully dipping her toes into all aspects of the Foodshelf over the past few years, stepped into the role of president.

-Current board members include: Zach Hebert (Board President), Emily Zervas (Treasurer), Christine Couturier, Nancy Olson, and Paul Renouf.
+Current board members include: Zach Hebert (Board President), Emily Zervas (Treasurer), Christine Couturier, Paul Renouf, and Amy Smidutz.

 Community members interested in getting involved on a board level should contact the Foodshelf.